christinlee367/christinlee367.github.io/about.md

 What about Del Norte crowdsourcing?
 Could your final project be better with crowdsourcing? yes because it has the perspectives of many different people.

+5.3: Computing Bias
+Explicit Data: data that you voluntarily give to companies Thumbs
+Name, address…
+Implicit Data:
+When you watch
+What you binge(d)
+Style of show frequently selected
+Computing innovations can reflect existing tendencies Biases can be embedded at all levels of software development

+5.4: Crowdsourcing
+Citizen Science
+Describes scientific research that the common population helps to conduct.
+Ordinary citizens help contribute data to research projects using computing devices.
+Citizen science gives a wide range of people the ability to contribute to scientific studies and, in turn, provides more diverse data for scientists to work with.
+Crowdsourcing
+Practice of getting a large amount of input or information from people on the Internet.
+Citizen science is an example of crowdsourcing, but crowdsourcing can also take other forms.
+Crowdsourcing can also take the form of financial support in a process known as crowdfunding like GoFundMe

+***

 ### 5.1, 5.2 Notes: Digital Divide and Harmful and Beneficial Effects
 5.1: Beneficial and Harmful Effects
 Accelerometers: automobile industry drove price down